Nihal-Pandey-2302/rust-evm-indexer/README.md

 # EVM Indexer in Rust 🦀

-A high-performance Ethereum Virtual Machine (EVM) historical data ingester and query API, built with Rust.
-This project focuses on ingesting blocks, transactions, and event logs from an Ethereum node, storing them efficiently in PostgreSQL, and providing a queryable REST API.
-Core ingestion/storage for recent blocks is functional.
-A V1 REST API with key lookup endpoints and robust log querying (including filtering and pagination) is now implemented.
+A high-performance Ethereum Virtual Machine (EVM) data indexer and query API, built with Rust.
+This project features a **continuously running ingester** that fetches blocks, transactions, and event logs from an Ethereum node, storing them in PostgreSQL.
+A **concurrent REST API** provides queryable access to the indexed data.
+The V1 API with key lookup endpoints and robust log querying (including filtering and pagination) is implemented.

 ## 🌟 Project Goals & Motivation

 * To gain practical experience in building robust systems with Rust.
 * To deepen understanding of Ethereum's data structures, JSON-RPC API, and EVM internals.
-* To explore efficient data ingestion, storage (PostgreSQL with `sqlx`), and API design patterns (with `axum`).
+* To explore efficient data ingestion (including continuous, stateful syncing), storage (PostgreSQL with `sqlx`), and API design patterns (with `axum`).
 * To serve as a significant learning tool and portfolio piece for blockchain protocol engineering.

 ## ✨ Features